scriptituk/xfade-easing/README.md

 #### Reversed CSS easing

 Standard easings have ease-in and ease-out modes but not CSS easings.
-See [Reversing xfade effects](#reversing-xfade-effects) to achieve this with the custom ffmpeg build.
+See [Reversing Xfade effects](#reversing-xfade-effects) to achieve this with the custom ffmpeg build.

 ### Overshoots